Teriks/giftoa/README.md

 `./giftoa.py -i gif_file.gif -fss 1 -fsn 100 -o output_exe [jp2a options...]`

-The maximum value for `-fss` is 2147483647, the value must also be a whole number.
+The minimum value is 0 and the maximum value is 2147483647, the value must also be a whole number.

 ## C Compiler Selection